The health and wellbeing of our employees are paramount to us.

 Our processes to prevent slavery and human trafficking

-SM&T Group undertook the following activities to ensure the prevention of modern slavery and human trafficking:
+SM&T has taken the following action to ensure the prevention of modern slavery and human trafficking:

-As part of our commitment to combating modern slavery, the SM&T Group will be taking the following steps:
+As part of our commitment to combating modern slavery, SM&T will be taking the following steps:

 SEFE Marketing & Trading is committed to making its site as widely available as possible, and as such we have worked to make this site a good experience for users of all abilities and technologies.